Dalmatian Aggressive Behavior: Helping a Rescue Dog

 Sapphire

-Sapphire is a eight-year-old Dalmatian rescue who lives in Omaha.
-I was called in to help her with her dog aggression, especially to one of the dogs she lives with, an eleven-year-old Schipperke named Siss-e.
+Sapphire tends to act out towards one of the dogs she lives with, an eleven-year-old Schipperke named Siss-e.

 When I arrived for the session, Sapphire was in an enclosure outside.
-Due to her aggressive behavior around Siss-e, the guardian had to keep them separated or a muzzle on Sapphire to make sure that no one got hurt.
+Because of her aggressive behavior around Siss-e, the guardian had to keep them apart.
+She also used a muzzle on Sapphire to ensure no one got hurt.

-Although she was alert, I could sense a little bit of apprehension in Sapphire so I took my time and used some calming signals and soft body posturing to help her feel comfortable during the greeting.
+Even though she was alert, I noticed some worry in Sapphire.
+I took my time and used calming signals.
+I also used soft body language to help her feel comfortable during the greeting.

 Once Sapphire got a chance to meet through her nose, she relaxed a bit and her body language softened.
-Whenever possible, its always a good idea to let a dog move at their own pace instead of rushing through an introduction.
+Whenever you can, it’s a good idea to let a dog move at their own pace.
+Don’t rush through an introduction.

 Dog’s will naturally try to identify a social hierarchy when they live with other animals.
-If they live in a home where there are not a lot of rules or structure from the guardians, it’s very common for dogs to start competing with one another for resources.
+If dogs live in a home with few rules from their owners, they often compete for resources.
 These resources can include food, toys and even attention from the guardians.

 I recommended that the guardians practice this technique with all of the dogs in the home.
 It will take them a couple of days to a week or so for this to become a habit.
 But once it does, they will engage in a mini dog training exercise every time that they pet their dogs.

 I suggested a number of simple rules for the dogs guardians to incorporate as well.
-Even though it may seem overly simple to ask a dog to sit before letting it in or out of the door, making them wait for permission to eat and not being allowing it on the furniture, these limits can help a dog to start to identify as being in a follower position.
+It may seem simple to ask a dog to sit before going in or out.
+Making them wait for permission to eat and not allowing them on the furniture can help.
+These limits can teach a dog to see itself as a follower.

 Sapphire was in a nice calm mood and energy level so I decided it was time to bring out Siss-e.
 I wanted to get a first-hand view of how the dogs interact with one another.

-Because Sapphire was a little bit unpredictable around Siss-e, we attached her in basket muzzle to make sure that everything stayed safe.
+Since Sapphire was a bit unpredictable around Siss-e, we put a basket muzzle on her to keep everyone safe.

 I spent a few minutes going over the warning communications that Sapphire is likely to give before reacting more intensely; staring, lowered head, ears forward, stiff body posture, dilated pupils, licking lips, fast breathing or holding of breath, tail wagging high and in small circles

 But recognizing a warning is not going to solve this conflict between Siss-e and Sapphire.
-In order to do that I spent a few minutes going over a counterconditioning exercise that will change Sapphire’s perception of Siss-e into a positive one.
+To do this, I spent a few minutes on a counterconditioning exercise.
+This will help change Sapphire’s view of Siss-e to a positive one.

-Now if you let the dogs walk all over, they will often start competing to be in the leader position (out in front) which will cause the dogs to compete in an unhealthy way.
-Thats why we need to make sure the handler is the leader and communicates the rules and expectations for the walk in a way the dogs understand clearly.
+If you let the dogs walk freely, they will often compete to be the leader.
+This can lead to unhealthy competition among them.
+That’s why we need to ensure the handler is the leader.
+They should clearly communicate the rules and expectations for the walk so the dogs understand.

 With the rules out of the way, we were ready to start our group walk.
 Because the other Dalmatian Jerry didn’t have any issues with either dog, we left him at home.

 I recommended that the guardians take Sapphire and Siss-e out for walks this way every day.
-Even if the guardian only has time for a short walk, this bonding experience in an enjoyable activity will go a long ways towards the dogs learning to relax around one another.
+Even if the guardian only has time for a short walk, this fun activity helps the dogs bond.
+It will help them learn to relax around each other.

 By the end of the session, Sapphire was looking pretty relaxed around Siss-e.
 So much so that we were able to sit together for a group shot.